overview

 My Role

-UI — wireframing + prototyping + design system
+UI — wireframing/ prototyping + design systems + micro interactions

 Team